MLA Works Cited Page: Books

 Certain book sources are handled in a special way by MLA style.

 The New Jerusalem Bible.
-Ed.
-Susan Jones.
-New York: Doubleday, 1985.
-Print.
+Edited by Susan Jones, Doubleday, 1985.

 A Government Publication

 Cite the author of the publication if the author is identified.
 Otherwise, start with the name of the national government, followed by the agency (including any subdivisions or agencies) that serves as the organizational author.
-For congressional documents, be sure to include the number of the Congress and the session when the hearing was held or resolution passed.
-US government documents are typically published by the Government Printing Office, which MLA abbreviates as GPO.
+For congressional documents, be sure to include the number of the Congress and the session when the hearing was held or resolution passed as well as the report number.
+US government documents are typically published by the Government Printing Office.

-United States.
-Cong.
-Senate.
-Committee on Energy and Natural Resources.
+United States, Congress, Senate, Committee on Energy and Natural Resources.
 Hearing on the Geopolitics of Oil.
-110th Cong., 1st sess.
-Washington: GPO, 2007.
-Print.
+Government Printing Office, 2007.
+110th Congress, 1st session, Senate Report 111-8.

-United States.
-Government Accountability Office.
+United States, Government Accountability Office.
 Climate Change: EPA and DOE Should Do More to Encourage Progress Under Two Voluntary Programs.
-Washington: GPO, 2006.
-Print.
+Government Printing Office, 2006.

 Cite the title and publication information for the pamphlet just as you would a book without an author.
 Pamphlets and promotional materials commonly feature corporate authors (commissions, committees, or other groups that does not provide individual group member names).
 If the pamphlet you are citing has no author, cite as directed below.
 If your pamphlet has an author or a corporate author, put the name of the author (last name, first name format) or corporate author in the place where the author name typically appears at the beginning of the entry.
 (See also Books by a Corporate Author or Organization above.)

 Women's Health: Problems of the Digestive System.
-Washington: American College of Obstetricians and Gynecologists, 2006.
-Print.
+American College of Obstetricians and Gynecologists, 2006.

 Your Rights Under California Welfare Programs.
-Sacramento: California Dept. of Social Services, 2007.
-Print.
+California Department of Social Services, 2007.

 Dissertations and Master's Theses